dmitro3/COiTON/README.md

 The verification process for real estate is crucial to confirm the legitimacy of properties listed on COiTON.
 To facilitate this, a DAO has been integrated into the system, managed by the land and property administrations across various states and regions.
 This DAO acts as a multi-process approval mechanism for authenticating listed real estate.
 It enhances COiTON's security by mitigating potential vulnerabilities in the services it offers.

 As a result, each DAO must be registered specifically for each state and region.
 This necessity arises because different states have their own unique land and property regulations.
-By having separate DAO for different states, COiTON can accommodate the varied requirements of listed properties from different regions, ensuring a flexible and secure platform.
+By having separate DAOs for different states, COiTON can accommodate the varied requirements of listed properties from different regions, ensuring a flexible and secure platform.

 Refer [HERE](https://miro.com/app/board/uXjVKSLpxGc=/?share_link_id=836656075422) for clear image